davidelambert/tealc/README.md

-## tenscalc
+## tealc

-`tenscalc` is a command-line tension estimator for stringed instruments.
+`tealc` is a command-line tension estimator for stringed instruments.
 Users can calculate tensions for single strings or string sets.
 Estimates are available for most common string materials for acoustic and electric instruments.
 Tension estimates are based on published data from major US string